-Starting from a speculative exploration in the role of digital tools in the representation of our organs and our relation to personalised treatment and self-care, we could see a huge potential in 3d printed models to support communication with the clinical team and provide psychological support to patients.
+Starting from a speculative exploration in the role of digital tools in the representation of our organs and our relation to personalised treatment and self-care, we could see a huge potential in 3d models to support communication with the clinical team and provide psychological support to patients.

-In collaboration with CME at Kings College London and 3d printing local factory Batchworks, Big Heart Data is a low cost and open source manufacturing system of medical data.
+In collaboration with CME at Kings College London and 3d printing local factory Batchworks, Big Heart Data uses low cost 3d printing and open source 3d modeling software.

 “3d printed models to support the clinical team.”